How to apply

 For guidance on best practice, visit the Charity Commission website.

 We require certain documents to show that your group is up-to-date with the latest legislation, and so that we can check that you have the necessary framework in place to receive a grant from us.
 These documents must be submitted with your application by the deadline for which you have applied.
-All groups are required to have the following documents which should be regularly and recently reviewed, signed, and dated:
+All groups are required to have the following documents which should be regularly and recently reviewed, signed, and dated by a member of your management committee:

-- A governing document specific to your organisation, such as articles of association or a constitution, which must confirm that you are operating not-for-profit and must contain a dissolution clause which outlines what happens to any assets should your organisation cease to operate.
+- A signed governing document specific to your organisation, such as articles of association or a constitution, which must confirm that you are operating not-for-profit and must contain a dissolution clause which outlines that assets (after the satisfaction of any debts and liabilities) will be distributed to charitable organisations with similar aims and objectives to your organisation should your organisation cease to operate.

-- Accounts for the past two years – if you are a small unincorporated group, we will accept an Income and Expenditure document or similar
+- Accounts for the past year – if you are a small unincorporated group, we will accept an Income and Expenditure document or similar.
+If your organisation is less than a year old, please provide a list of your income and expenditure to date.

 In specific circumstances, we may require additional documents to the above:

-- If applying for a grant to purchase capital items or equipment which would cost over £500, we require three different quotes
+- If applying for a grant to purchase capital items or equipment, or for capital works, which would cost over £500, we require three different quotes to ensure good value for money

 - If you are a Community Interest Company, we require your CIC 36 form (if you have registered as a CIC in the last 12 months), or your latest CIC 34 Annual Report (if you have been registered as a CIC for over 12 months)